-3,000,000 American Depositary Shares
+2,750,000 American Depositary Shares

-Representing 3,000,000 Ordinary Shares
+Representing 2,750,000 Ordinary Shares

-We are offering 3,000,000 American Depositary Shares, or ADSs, with each ADS representing one ordinary share.
-The initial public offering price is \$10.00 per ADS.
+We are offering 2,750,000 American Depositary Shares, or ADSs, with each ADS representing one ordinary share.
 The ADSs may be evidenced by American Depositary Receipts, or ADRs.
+We expect the initial public offering price will be between \$10.00 and \$12.00 per ADS.

-This is our initial public offering and prior to this offering there has been no public market for our ordinary shares or the ADSs.
-Our ADSs have been approved for listing on The Nasdaq Capital Market under the symbol "EVAX."
+This is our initial public offering and no public market currently exists for our ordinary shares or the ADSs.
+We have applied to list the ADSs on The Nasdaq Capital Market under the symbol "EVAX."